-The new window for renewable energy within CEF complements other EU funding opportunities for renewable energy and it has a specific focus on cross-border cooperation to optimise national renewable energy planning and development.
-Renewable investments feature prominently also in the Recovery and Resilience Facility (RRF) with the European Commission setting out the common objective of funding 40 % of the additional 500 GW capacity needed by 2030 as part of the POWER Up flagship.
-Combining grants from the CEF Programme with loans, guarantees or equity contributions under InvestEU8 is possible.
-The combination of financing from the market, Member States, the Recovery and Resilience Facility, CEF, InvestEU and other Union programmes should ensure the necessary large-scale deployment of renewables to reach at least 32 % of final energy consumption in renewable energy in 2030 (target under revision), and putting the EU on track for achieving carbon neutrality by 2050.
+The window for renewable energy within CEF complements other EU funding opportunities for renewable energy.
+Renewable investments feature prominently in the Recovery and Resilience Facility (RRF) with the European Commission setting out the common objective of funding 40 % of the additional 500 GW capacity needed by 2030 as part of the POWER Up flagship.
+The combination of financing from the market, Member States, the Recovery and Resilience Facility, CEF, InvestEU and other EU programmes should ensure the necessary large-scale deployment of renewables to reach the renewable energy target in 2030, and putting the EU on track for carbon neutrality by 2050.
 The speed of deployment of renewable energy will need to double over the next decade.
-The upscaling of renewables electricity in particular needs to keep pace with the electrification of energy-using sectors and an expected doubling of the share of electricity in final energy demand by 2050.9 The new CEF window for renewable energy can support mainstreaming of renewable energy in energy-using sectors, facilitate sector integration (including as part of CEF synergy projects) and hence make an important contribution to the energy transition in a wider sense.
+The upscaling of renewable electricity in particular needs to keep pace with the electrification of energy-using sectors and an expected doubling of the share of electricity in final energy demand by 205010.
+The CEF window for renewable energy can support mainstreaming of renewable energy in energy-using sectors, facilitate sector integration (including as part of CEF synergy projects) and hence make an important contribution to the clean energy transition.

-All investments in generation assets based on any of the renewable sources listed in the Renewable Energy Directive are eligible and can relate to, inter alia, electricity, heating & cooling and transport sector investments, also when they are integrated in and framing broader investment projects e.g. on renewable hydrogen - A cross-border RES project can also combine different renewable energy technologies, and it can contain a component on storage as part of the investment (both on- and offsite) or a component that is needed for the integration of the renewables generation site into the grid/heating system is also eligible for CEF.
-Such cross-border RES projects must be framed under a cooperation mechanism in accordance with Articles 8 to 13 of the Renewable Energy Directive and may, but do not necessarily have to, have a physical link to more than one Member State.
-The cooperation mechanisms can be about an exchange of renewables statistics against a financial transfer (statistical transfer) or relate to an entire support scheme with various projects (joint support scheme) instead of linking to a specific project.
+All investments in generation assets based on any of the renewable sources listed in the Renewable Energy Directive (article 2) are eligible as CB RES projects and can relate to, inter alia, electricity, heating & cooling and transport sector investments, also when they are integrated in and framing broader investment projects e.g. on renewable hydrogen.
+A CB RES project can also combine different renewable energy technologies, and it can contain a component on storage as part of the investment (both on- and offsite) or a component that is needed for the integration of the renewables generation site into the grid/heating system.
+However, in case of works priority will be given to proposals with proportionally high RES generation component.

+The CB RES projects must be framed under a cooperation mechanism in accordance with Articles 8 to 13 of the Renewable Energy Directive and may, but do not necessarily have to have a physical link to all the participating Member States.
+The cooperation mechanisms can be about an exchange of renewables statistics against a payment (statistical transfer) or relate to an entire support scheme with various projects (joint support scheme), in addition to the option of working together on a specific project (joint project).
+Joint projects between MS and third countries can be also envisaged as per Article 11 of the Renewable Energy Directive, however specific conditions apply.
+In particular, there should be a physical link to an EU MS.